mk-fg/python-onedrive/README.md

 python-skydrive
 ----------------------------------------

-Python interface to [SkyDrive API (version 5.0)](http://msdn.microsoft.com/en-us/library/live/hh826521).
+Python and command-line interface for [SkyDrive API (version 5.0)](http://msdn.microsoft.com/en-us/library/live/hh826521).

 This module allows to access data on Microsoft SkyDrive cloud storage from python code, abstracting authentication, http requests and response processing to a simple python methods.

-Also comes with commandline tool to conveniently browse and manipulate SkyDrive contents from interactive shell or scripts.
+Also comes with command-line tool to conveniently browse and manipulate SkyDrive contents from interactive shell or scripts.